eaguada/collective-sound/README.md

 ## Installation Steps

 .
-Run the solution with VS2019
+Select `CollectiveSound.Web.Api` as the default project

 .
-Select CollectiveSound.Web.Api as the default project
+Open up the "**Package Manager Console**" select the `CollectiveSound.EntityFramework` project and run the command `update-database`

 .
-Open up the Package Manager Console, select the project CollectiveSound.EntityFramework and run the command "update-database"
+Run the project with **F5** (it will go straight to the Swagger API documentation page)

 .
-Run the project with F5 (it will go straight to the Swagger API documentation page)
+Open up your terminal on the `CollectiveSound.Web.UI` folder

   .
-Open up your terminal on the CollectiveSound.Web.UI folder

-  .
-Run
+Run the next commands:

 ```bash
 yarn install
 yarn serve
 ```

   .
-Open a new browser tab and go to http://localhost:8080
+Open a new browser tab and go to **http://localhost:8080**

   .
-The admin credentials are admin/123qwe
+The admin credentials are **admin/123qwe**